waku-org/nwaku/docs/operators/how-to/run.md

 ## Interact with a running nwaku node

-A running nwaku node can be interacted with using the [Waku v2 JSON RPC API](https://rfc.vac.dev/spec/16/).
+A running nwaku node can be interacted with using the [REST API](https://github.com/waku-org/nwaku/blob/master/docs/api/rest-api.md).

-> **Note:** Private and Admin API functionality are disabled by default.
-To configure a nwaku node with these enabled, use the `--rpc-admin:true` and `--rpc-private:true` CLI options.